 These are serious ailments that require treatment, and some, like HIV, are incurable.
 You can contact Human Papilloma Virus (HPV), Genital Herpes, Chlamydia, Syphilis, Hepatitis B, and Gonorrhea, for a small list of STDs.

 One of the most common symptoms of STDs are bumps, warts, or sores around vagina, penis, mouth, or anus.
 You have to be even more careful if these are cracked or weeping.
 There could be redness or irritation around the penis or vagina.

 Skin rash is common with some, like syphilis.
-Rash can also be confused for other STDs.
+The rash can also be confused with other STDs.
 Painful urination is a telltale symptom.
 Flulike symptoms include muscle aches, body pains, chills, fever, weight loss, night sweats, and loose stools.
 Changes in liver function might occur as yellowing of the skin, or jaundice.
 An STD could cause discharge from either the penis or the vagina, and vaginal discharge may have a fishy odor.
 There might be severe itching near the vagina or penis.
 Sex could be painful.
 A woman may find vaginal bleeding on a day that's not her period.
 Finally, STDs can cause severe itching around the vagina or penis.

 How Do You Find STDs?

 You have to go to your doctor.
 Get a pelvic or a penile examination, as well as blood tests.
-With treatment you can cure many STDs, or reduce the symptoms them.
+With treatment, you can cure many STDs, or reduce the symptoms them.
 You will also make it less likely for you to spread the disease, and you can get on the road to being healthy again.